Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 \subsubsection{Repository Selection}

 To find sufficient DL reengineering defects in this target --- research prototypes and replication projects --- we chose to look at CV models with substantial popularity and GitHub issues.
 We proceeded as follows, along the top row of~\cref{fig:BugStudyDataCollection}: \begin{enumerate}[leftmargin=1cm] \item We started by selecting popular CV models from ModelZoo~\citep{ModelZooWeb}, a platform that tracks state-of-the-art DL models.
-We looked at relevant GitHub repository and chose the CV models with over 1K GitHub stars and 50 closed issues. \item We searched for implementations of these model architectures on GitHub. \item For each of these architectures, we chose 2--5 projects implementing the same model (sorted by the number of stars; all having at least 1K GitHub stars and 50 closed issues~\citep{WhatsinaGithubStar}).
-If there was only one implementation matching our criteria, we excluded that model in our analysis. \end{enumerate}
+We looked at relevant GitHub repository and chose the CV models with over 1K GitHub stars and 50 closed issues. \item We searched for implementations of these model architectures on GitHub. \new{We utilized GitHub's code search feature, filtering by keywords associated with the model names.} \item \new{For each architecture, we selected projects that implement the same model, each with a minimum of 1,000 GitHub stars and 50 closed issues.
+The projects were selected based on their popularity, as indicated by the number of stars~\citep{WhatsinaGithubStar}.
+However, to maintain the diversity of our data, we only chose up to the top five repositories for any given model.
+If there were more than five projects for a single model, we limited our selection to the five most popular ones.
+This approach helps to prevent bias in our results, such as over-representation of specific reproducibility issues or enhancements tied to a single model or architecture family.} If there was only one implementation matching our criteria, we excluded that model in our analysis. \end{enumerate}

 As shown in \cref{table:repo info} (last 4 rows), for two architectures this process did not always yield both prototypes and replications.
 For \code{Pix2pix} we retrieved two prototypical implementations in different programming languages (\emph{viz.}\xspace Lua and Python).
 For \code{CenterNet} we retrieved two prototypes for different model architectures that share the same model name.
 However, on inspection we found that these four repositories were actively reused, had many people engaged in the reengineering process, and had many reengineering defects.
 Therefore, we included the issues from these repositories in our analysis.